llafuente/class/README.markdown

     attacks: {kamehameha: 9000}, // yeah over 9 thousand!

     // implement attack method
-    // be careful, node-class checks arguments count to be the same...
+    // this was abstract, argument count must be the same!
     attack: function (target, magic) {
         var damage = this.attacks[magic];
         target.hit(damage);
     }
-}, true/*autoset*/);
+}, true/*auto-set*/);

 goku = new Player({
     name: "goku", // this auto set your properties!
     hp: 10,

-    donotexist: true // but if you are evil, we don't let you! it's not merge! it's set!
+    // but if you are evil, we don't let you!
+    // remember: it's not merge! it's auto-set!
+    donotexist: true
 });

 check_if.equal(goku.name, "goku", "name is goku");
 check_if.equal(goku.donotexist, undefined, "donotexist is undefined");

 vegetta = new Player({
-    name: "vegetta", // this auto set your properties!
+    name: "vegetta",
     hp: 10
 });